Heinz-Harald Frentzen: Early career

 Frentzen was born on 18 May 1967 in the West German city of Mönchengladbach (North Rhine-Westphalia) to Heinrich-Harald Frentzen (1933–2012), a German entrepreneur and his Spanish wife Angela Lladosa (1937–2020).
-He has two sisters (Sylvia, a theologian, Sonja, a teacher) and two half-sisters (Samantha, a former student, and Nicole-Nadine).
+He has two sisters (Sylvia, a theologian, and Sonja, a teacher) and two half-sisters (Samantha, a former student, and Nicole-Nadine).
 His family was connected to motorsport; his father raced between 1950 and 1957.
 Frentzen's parents divorced when he was eight years old and his father subsequently married Mexican-born Arazelli while Angela returned to Spain.

-Frentzen began karting at the age of twelve, after his father brought him his first kart, and made an extraordinarily successful start.
+Frentzen began karting at the age of twelve, after his father bought him his first kart, and made an extraordinarily successful start.
 In 1981, aged fourteen, Frentzen won the German Junior Kart Championship.
 Two years later, Frentzen entered the CIK Asia Pacific Championships in Australia driving a Dino although he did not finish.
 In 1984, he finished runner-up in the 100cc class.
 He was funded and supported by his father—a funeral director—who also acted as both team boss and head mechanic.

 In 1985, Frentzen moved into car racing by entering the German Formula Ford 2000 series.
 After two seasons in Formula Ford he was runner-up in the 1987 series, despite not participating in all races.
 Frentzen progressed to German Formula Opel Lotus in 1988 in the Junior Team of former Formula One driver Jochen Mass, who had been impressed by Frentzen's performances in Formula Ford.
 Frentzen was champion of the German series in his first year and his teammate Marco Werner finished third in the championship.
 He also participated in the Formula Opel Lotus Euroseries, where he finished 6th in the championship, scoring 56 points.